angelikakuleta/textToStr-refactoring/README.md

 Redesign changes the design while observable behaviour may change.
 It can be performed in a series of small, focused and well-managed refactorings.

+## *Circular dependencies

+Avoid referencing types that are defined deeper than the level of your own type.

 ## Strategy pattern

 A strategy is an object, which exposes one function.
 It can be an abstract class or an interface.
 Concrete strategies can vary, but they must all implement the base.
 In that way, consumer of a strategy doesn't have to be bound to any concrete implementation.